paulbible/papst/README.md

 ## License
 PAPST is released into the public domain and free for any use.
 See DISCLAIMER.

-## Versions
+## Releases
-The current version is available under the releases tab above.
+The current version of PAPST is available under [releases](https://github.com/paulbible/papst/releases).

 ## How to Cite
 Check back later.